Understanding the Appraisal Process

 So, what party is responsible for making sure the value of the property is consistent with the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from ASAP Appraisal Services, Inc. will ensure, you as an interested party, are informed.

-Appraisals begin with the property inspection
+Appraisals start with the home inspection

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from ASAP Appraisal Services, Inc. will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+It is important to note that while the appraised value is probably the best indication of what a property is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from ASAP Appraisal Services, Inc. will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.